leoniemclaughlin7/Vincent-Van-Gogh/README.md

 The initial code for the timeline came from Stackoverflow, however this was developed and changed to fit this website.
 * [Stackoverflow-timeline](https://stackoverflow.com/questions/34048063/how-to-create-simple-horizontal-timeline)

-W3Schools was helpfull for code queries as well as general syntax queries.
+W3Schools was helpful for code queries as well as general syntax queries.
 * [W3Schools](https://www.w3schools.com/)

 # Acknowledgements